Developing an Advertising Program

 4. Designing the advertisement

 Examples of advertising missing the mark can be found here, here and here, as well as countless other places.
-No matter which appeal an advertiser chooses, it’s important to consider all the angles and perspectives, to make sure the ad will be received in the manner in which it was intended.
+No matter which appeal an advertiser chooses, it’s important to consider all the angles and perspectives to make sure the ad will be received in the manner in which it was intended.

 5. Selecting the right media

 Direct mail allows advertisers to be highly selective in targeting segments of the population, but there is a high cost per contact.
 Television is also expensive but can reach an extremely large audience.
 The Internet is cost-effective, and its advertising message and reach can be constantly adjusted for optimal performance.
-Because internet advertising is also interactive, the rich media format is another advantage to using the Internet for advertising.
+Because internet advertising is also interactive, the rich media format is another advantage of using the Internet for advertising.
 When mobile marketing is included, internet advertising really becomes a standout option for businesses.

 6. Scheduling the advertising